-18. Other Civil Rights Offenses
+15. Other Civil Rights Offenses

-In addition to the forms of Sexual Harassment described above, which are covered by Title IX, Gateway additionally prohibits the following offenses as forms of discrimination that may be within or outside of Title IX when the act is based upon the Complainant's actual or perceived membership in a protected class.
+In addition to the forms of Sexual Harassment described above, which are covered by Title IX, Gateway additionally prohibits the following offenses as forms of discrimination that may be within or outside of Title IX when the act is based upon the Complainant's actual or perceived membership in a protected characteristic.

-• Sexual Exploitation, defined as: taking non-consensual or abusive sexual advantage of another for their own benefit or for the benefit of anyone other than the person being exploited, and that conduct does not otherwise constitute Sexual Harassment under this policy.
-Examples of Sexual Exploitation include, but are not limited to:

-- Sexual voyeurism (such as observing or allowing others to observe a person undressing or using the bathroom or engaging in sexual acts, without the consent of the person being observed) - Invasion of sexual privacy (e.g., doxing) - Knowingly making an unwelcome disclosure of (or threatening to disclose) an individual's sexual orientation, gender identity, or gender expression - Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of non-consensual pornography - Prostituting another person - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or a sexually-transmitted disease (STD) or infection (STI), without informing the other person of the infection - Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity, or for the purpose of making that person vulnerable to nonconsensual sexual activity - Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections (e.g., spoofing) - Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - Knowingly soliciting a minor for sexual activity - Engaging in sex trafficking - Knowingly creating, possessing, or disseminating child pornography - Harm/Endangerment, defined as: - threatening or causing physical harm; - \circ $\;$ extreme verbal, emotional, or psychological abuse; or - other conduct which threatens or endangers the health or safety of any person or damages their property. - Discrimination, defined as: - o actions that deprive, limit, or deny - o other members of the community - of educational or employment access, benefits, or opportunities, including disparate treatment. - Intimidation, defined as: - implied threats or - $\circ \quad$ acts that cause the Complainant reasonable fear of harm. - Hazing, defined as: - acts likely to cause physical or psychological harm or social ostracism to any person within the Recipient community, - when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the Hazing Policy) - Bullying, defined as: - Repeated and/or severely aggressive behavior
+- a.
+Sexual Exploitation, defined as: taking non-consensual or abusive sexual advantage of another for their own benefit or for the benefit of anyone other than the person being exploited, and that conduct does not otherwise constitute Sexual Harassment under this policy.
+Examples of Sexual Exploitation include, but are not limited to: - Sexual voyeurism (such as observing or allowing others to observe a person undressing or using the bathroom or engaging in sexual acts, without the consent of the person being observed) - Invasion of sexual privacy (e.g., doxxing) - Knowingly making an unwelcome disclosure of (or threatening to disclose) an individual's sexual orientation, gender identity, or gender expression - Taking pictures, video, or audio recording of another in a sexual act, or in any other sexually-related activity when there is a reasonable expectation of privacy during the activity, without the consent of all involved in the activity, or exceeding the boundaries of consent (such as allowing another person to hide in a closet and observe sexual activity, or disseminating sexual pictures without the photographed person's consent), including the making or posting of non-consensual pornography - Prostituting another person - Engaging in sexual activity with another person while knowingly infected with human immunodeficiency virus (HIV) or a sexually-transmitted disease (STD) or infection (STI), without informing the other person of the infection - Causing or attempting to cause the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give

+- consent to sexual activity, or for the purpose of making that person vulnerable to nonconsensual sexual activity - Misappropriation of another person's identity on apps, websites, or other venues designed for dating or sexual connections (e.g., spoofing) - Forcing a person to take an action against that person's will by threatening to show, post, or share information, video, audio, or an image that depicts the person's nudity or sexual activity - Knowingly soliciting a minor for sexual activity - Engaging in sex trafficking - Knowingly creating, possessing, or disseminating child pornography b.
+Harm/Endangerment, defined as:

+- threatening or causing physical harm; - extreme verbal, emotional, or psychological abuse; or - other conduct which threatens or endangers the health or safety of any person or damages their property.